Royal Patriarchal Music Seminary of Lisbon: John the "Absolutist" in power

 The negative side of this was that the king was highly selective about spending money on practical projects such as improving the public's education standards, repairing the country's shabby roads or building new ones, developing new industries or reforming agriculture where large amounts of land were not in use except as country estates and hunting grounds for the wealthy who, along with the largest land-owner of all, the church, were exploiting those without means while turning a blind eye to their needs.
 In fact, the life of the poor did not change:"The wealth of the few was matched by the poverty of the many.
 Peasants lived in almost feudal conditions of dependency.
 Fine palaces were not reflected in improvements to domestic and rural housing.
 The flowering of aristocratic learning was not mirrored by the development of public education or popular literacy. … Subsistence and survival were the hallmark of popular experience throughout the 'golden age'."

-Therefore, in assessing Portugal's long-term gain from Brazil's gold, the criterion, aptly named the "empire extraction rate", which judges the extent to which income drawn from an empire's colonial resources was used to expand home-based economic resilience, finds that because João V had spent his revenue on personal extravagance while ignoring Portugal's broader, long-term economic needs.
+Therefore, in assessing Portugal's long-term gain from Brazil's gold, the criterion, aptly named the "empire extraction rate", which judges the extent to which income drawn from an empire's colonial resources was used to expand home-based economic resilience, finds that because John V had spent his revenue on personal extravagance while ignoring Portugal's broader, long-term economic needs.
 The decline in income from Brazil's gold, which began after about 1740 and had fully depleted by 1750, left the country's per capita income as low as during its first bout of empire expansion in the 16th century.

 By the second half of the 18th century, along with Spain, Portugal was the poorest of Europe's empires while, because of good investment on the home front, Britain and the Netherlands were the wealthiest.
-In addition, João V ignored the need to maintain his army and navy, and after his death the country became more reliant on the help of its wealthy ally, Britain, with consequences that would play against the country's and monarchy's stability in the not-so-distant future.
+In addition, John V ignored the need to maintain his army and navy, and after his death the country became more reliant on the help of its wealthy ally, Britain, with consequences that would play against the country's and monarchy's stability in the not-so-distant future.

-But that was of no concern to the king because, with Portugal riding high on its wealth, during his reign he had no need to call a meeting of the Cortes, the last of which had been assembled by Pedro II to recognise João as the rightful successor to the throne, and he was able to reign with autonomy and self-confidence.
-Further, it would seem logical to assume that without the discovery of gold in Brazil and the subsequent generation of wealth in João V's hands, it would have been unlikely that setting up the Patriarchate and the Seminary would have been possible.
+But that was of no concern to the king because, with Portugal riding high on its wealth, during his reign he had no need to call a meeting of the Cortes, the last of which had been assembled by Peter II to recognise John as the rightful successor to the throne, and he was able to reign with autonomy and self-confidence.
+Further, it would seem logical to assume that without the discovery of gold in Brazil and the subsequent generation of wealth in John V's hands, it would have been unlikely that setting up the Patriarchate and the Seminary would have been possible.